-1 This dissertation (Helmstadt, 1799), so little known that Lagrange appears not to have been acquainted with it, and "Cauchy has received in France all the praise due to a first discoverer."-Larrouse.
+1 This dissertation (Helmstadt, 1799), so little known that Lagrange appears not to have been acquainted with it, and "Cauchy has received in France all the praise due to a first discoverer." -Larrouse.
 2 For an amusing notice of this work see "Biographie nouvelle des Contemporains" (Paris, 1822): "Cet ouvrage a obtenu un succès d'après lequel on serait tenté de croire que le charlatanisme envahit quelquefois jusqu'au domaine des mathématiques" (see Roy.
 Soc.
-Proceedings, pp. 595, 591, ubi supra).
+Proceedings, pp 596, 591, 401 supra).
 Twelve years later ("Biographie universelle et portative des Contemporains," Paris, 1834) we read, "Il suffit de dire qu'en général ses travaux sont estimés des mathématiciens les plus distingués et qu'ils se recommandent autant par leur exactitude que par la clarté, la précision et l'élégance du style."
 Laplace's saying, quoted above, also shows in what estimation Gauss was held at that date.
 Lalande speaks of his talent and zeal, "Histoire," p.
 813 (1803).

 (1803).
-3 See Gauss's note (pp. 475, 476 of vol. i. of his "Werke," edited by influence which this theorem has had on the subsequent development of arithmetic, and the discovery of its demonstration by Gauss must be certainly regarded (it was so regarded by himself), as one of his greatest scientific achievements. section ("these marvellous pages") abounds with subjects, each of which has been the starting point of long series of important researches by subsequent mathematicians.
-In the Additamenta to this section Gauss characteristically adds: "ex voto nobis sic successit ut nihil amplius desiderandum supersit Nov.
+3 See Gauss's note (pp. 475, 476 of vol. i. of his "Werke," edited by influence which this theorem has had on the subsequent development of arithmetic, and the discovery of its demonstration by Gauss must be certainly regarded (it was so regarded by him-The fifth self), as one of his greatest scientific achievements. section (" these marvellous pages ") abounds with subjects, each of which has been the starting point of long series of important researches by subsequent mathematicians.
+In the Additamenta to this section Gauss characteristically adds : " ex voto nobls sic successit ut nihil amplius desiderandum supersit Nov.
 30-Dec.
 3, 1800."
 It is remarkable that he should never have published the wonderful researches to which he here alludes.
-They first saw the light sixty-three years later in the second volume of the collected edition of his works.
-Till the time of Jacobi, it is not too much to say, that the profound researches of the fourth and fifth sections were passed over with almost universal neglect, but the seventh section at once made the reputa-tion of the "D. Ar."
+They first saw the light sixty-three years later in the second volume of the collected edition of his works.1 Till the time of Jacobi, it is not too much to say, that the profound researches of the fourth and fifth sections were passed over with almost universal neglect, but the seventh section at once made the reputa-tion of the "D. Ar."
 The well-known theory of the division of the circle, comprised in this section, was received with great and deserved enthusiasm as a memorable addition to the theory of equations and to the geometry of the circle.
-Gauss's note on § 365 ("circulum in 17 partes divisibilem esse geometrice, deteximus 1796, Mart 30") is interesting because it shows that he was not yet nineteen when he made this great discovery.
-Even more remarkable, however, is a passage (§ 335), in which he observes that the principles of his method are applicable to
+Gauss's note on 3 365 ("circulum in 17 partes divisibilem esse geometrice, deteximus 1796, Mart 30")2 is interesting because it shows that he was not yet nineteen when he made this great discovery.
+Even more remarkable, however, is a passage (§ 335), in which he observes that the principles of his method are applicable to many other functions beside the circular functions, and in particular to the transcendents dependent on the integral $\int \sqrt[4]{\sqrt{1-x^4}}$

 Schering).

-4 By Jacobi and Eisenstein in Germany, M. Liouville in France: perhaps the simplest of all (one allied in its character to the third proof of Gauss) is many other functions beside the circular functions, and in particular to the transcendents dependent on the integral $\sqrt{1-x^4}$ the third volume of Gauss's collected works,3
+4 By Jacobi and Eisenstein in Germany, M. Liouville in France : perhaps the simplest of all (one allied in its character to the third proof of Gauss) is